-Scientists believe that crows form winter roosts because there is safety in numbers, the large number of birds provides warmth during the harsher winter months and it allows for exchange of information among the crows.
-Roosts can occur on both urban and rural landscapes.
-A variety of factors may attract crows to urban landscapes for roosting including warmer ambient temperatures, food subsidies provided by garbage cans and other accessible food sources, lighting, and reduced predator populations such as Great Horned Owls.
+Scientists believe that crows form winter roosts because there is safety in numbers, large number of birds provides warmth during the harsher winter months and it allows for exchange of information among the crows.
+Roosts occur on both urban and rural landscapes.
+A variety of factors may attract crows to urban landscapes for roosting including warmer ambient temperatures, food subsidies provided by garbage cans and other accessible food sources, lighting, and reduced pressure from predators such as Great Horned Owls.

 While tolerance and coexistence with wildlife is our preferred strategy, we also recognize in some cases, conflicts do need to be addressed.
 Part of the reason Portland has become a national leader in urban wildlife conservation is its combination of aggressive programs to protect and promote wildlife and wild habitat and its innovative strategies to proactively resolve wildlife conflicts.